eriwen/lcov-to-cobertura-xml/CONTRIBUTING.md

 ## Testing
 You can run all tests by simply running `make test` from your favorite shell.

-Please make sure your tests run in Python 2.7 and Python 3.3.
+Please make sure your tests run on Python 3.8.